waldur/waldur-helm/docs/postgres-db.md

 ## Chart configuration

-1ou can change default PostgreSQL config with the following variables in `postgresql-values.yaml`:
+You can change default PostgreSQL config with the following variables in `postgresql-values.yaml`:

 1. `postgresqlDatabase` - name of a database.
     **NB**: must match `postgresql.database` value in `waldur/values.yaml`